mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

 ## Understanding the crash

+I now have an out of bounds memory read that crashes consistently.
+I've got all the debugging information I need to understand this bug, so it's time to dive into the source.

+The top of the stack trace points to this line:

 ```c
 // goo/GString.h

 // Get <i>th character.
 char getChar(int i) { return s[i]; }
 ```

+Okay, so `s` is a `char` buffer, so it probably contains a C-style string.
+The `getChar` function doesn't perform any bounds checking to ensure that the caller is passing a legal value for `i`, and so the function is reading memory outside of the buffer that was allocated for `s`.

+I'll step back one layer and check how `getChar` was called just before the crash.
+The next line of the stack trace points here:

 ```c++
 // xpdf/GfxFont.cc